swarad07/swarad-netlify/content/pages/projects/index.md

       actions:
         justifyContent: center
   - type: QuoteSection
-    quote: >
+    quote: >+
-      "The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design." \~ Elon Musk
+      > The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
+It needs to be through engineering and design.

     name: Elon Musk
     title: ''
     colors: colors-f